 A drop of my sweat just missed her face.
 She noticed and seemed to smile at me apologetically with her eyes, but her injured mouth didn't move.
 The woman did answer, though, whenever someone asked how she was doing.
 She was okay, she would say, but her neck was bothering her.

-Still re-acclimating after my three months at a much lower altitude in Nepal, I was breathing heavily as I climbed, wondering how far up the trail the intersection was.
+Still reacclimating after my three months at a much lower altitude in Nepal, I was breathing heavily as I climbed, wondering how far up the trail the intersection was.
 I'd never hiked up from that road before.
 I pushed myself to maintain a steady pace as I tried to catch up with my teammates.
-Before I reached intersection, I saw a SAR shirt up ahead.
+Before I reached intersection, I saw a blue SAR shirt up ahead.

 Just before I reached the others, one of my teammates met me on the trail and relieved me of the backboard.
-A fast hiker with long legs, he'd headed back to see if he could speed up the process of getting the backboard to the patient's location, so they could get her secured in the litter and ready for the carry-out.
-By that time, she'd have been there for a couple of hours, and it would take a least a few more to get her to the waiting ambulance.
+A fast hiker with long legs, he'd headed down to see if he could speed up the process of getting the backboard to the patient's location, so they could get her secured in the litter and ready for the carry-out.
+By that time, she'd been there for a couple of hours, and it would take a least a few more to get her to the waiting ambulance.

 With just seven of us on the litter, it was a difficult evacuation.
-Only one person at a time could take a break, while the rest shifted sides to at least rest an arm.
+Only one person at a time could take a break, while the rest shifted sides to at least rest one arm a bit.

 A day after the rescue, we received a nice thank you email from the patient's husband.
 He said his wife was doing well and didn't have a concussion after all.
 It's a rather rare treat to hear from a subject or the family after a mission.